F*ck Ads, Kill Paywalls, Marry Patronizing

-So three months ago, when Apple announced a new class of “content-blocking extensions” for its new operating systems that would allow developers to create extensions for Safari that could “block cookies, images, resources, pop-ups, and other content,”# people were understandably pumped.
-Especially when the developer of a popular ad-blocker called Crystal reported that pages were loading nearly four times faster with its software enabled, using half as much bandwidth, all while blocking third-party scripts that would compromise privacy.
+So three months ago, when Apple announced a new class of “content-blocking extensions” for its operating systems that would allow developers to create extensions for Safari that could “block cookies, images, resources, pop-ups, and other content”#, people were understandably pumped.
+Especially when the developer of a popular ad-blocker called Crystal reported that pages were loading nearly four times faster and using half as much bandwidth with its software enabled, all while blocking third-party scripts that would compromise privacy.
 Plus, no more ads to endure!
 No more guns to no more puppies’ heads!

 The ‘implied contract’ theory that we’ve agreed to view ads in exchange for free content is void because we can’t review the terms first — as soon as we follow a link, our browsers load, execute, transfer, and track everything embedded by the publisher.
 Our data, battery life, time, and privacy are taken by a blank check with no recourse.
 It’s like ordering from a restaurant menu with no prices, then being forced to pay whatever the restaurant demands at the end of the meal.

-And the responding rallying cry from the audience — those people who everyone is trying to manipulate with all these ads in the first place — was understatedly simple but frustratingly complex:
+And the responding rallying cry from the audience — those people who everyone is trying to manipulate with all these ads in the first place — was understatedly simple yet frustratingly complex:

 Adapt or die.

 As self-sustaining blogger John Gruber put it: “The coming reckoning for publishers is not ‘because of Apple.’
 It’s because of the choices the publishers themselves made, years ago, to allow themselves to become dependent on user-hostile ad networks that slow down the web, waste precious device battery life, and invade our privacy.”